cwLin1/LoL-AFK-Bot/README.md

 https://github.com/cwLin1/LoL-AFK-Bot/assets/61427980/8fd34c17-85a5-4a0e-9c66-23f289cb62b4

 ## How to run
-1. Before running, you have to make sure all of your abilities are set to smart cast, hotkeys and GUI setting are in default.
+1. Before running, you have to make sure all of your abilities are set to smart cast, hotkey and GUI settings are in default.

     ![image](https://github.com/cwLin1/LoL-AFK-Bot/assets/61427980/d9ad19c9-c3b6-46ac-aaf3-0c32cd21b90b)
     ![image](https://github.com/cwLin1/LoL-AFK-Bot/assets/61427980/b0fc1bd9-314d-4f5d-b144-3132bdbe6451)